ddf-project/DDF/README.md

 $ git clone https://github.com/ddf-project/DDF
 ```

-Now you need to prepare the build, which prepares the libraries,
-creates pom.xml in the various sub-project directories, and Eclipse
-.project and .classpath files.
+Now set up the neccessary environment variables (MAVEN_OPTS, JAVA_TOOL_OPTIONS) for the build.

 ```
 $ cd DDF
 $ bin/set-env.sh
 ```
-if you don't want to set up the environment variables every time,
+If you don't want to set up the environment variables every time,
 please add the commands into ~/.bashrc or ~/.bash_profile.

-If you don't have sbt and want to install,
+If you don't have sbt and want to install, run the following command
 ```
 $ bin/get-sbt.sh
 ```
 This command will install a local sbt under bin/sbt

-The following regenerates Eclipse .project and .classpath files:
+(Optional) The following regenerates Eclipse .project and .classpath files:

 ```
 $ bin/make-eclipse-projects.sh